 Why You Should (and Shouldn’t) Worry About Mosquitoes

 Mosquitoes have quite the bad reputation, but they’re not (always) as bad as they’re purported to be.
-For example, male mosquitoes only live for a short period of time and don’t actually feed on blood.
 In fact, the females only drink blood when they’re preparing to reproduce.
-The rest of the time, mosquitoes are actually pollinators.
+Males only live for a short period of time and don’t actually feed on blood.
+The rest of the time, these pests are actually pollinators.

 And that brings us back to mosquito behavior and how it relates to temperature.
-As with other pollinating species, mosquitoes have adapted to be most active when their food is available.
+As with other pollinating species, this critter has adapted to be most active when their food is available.
 Thus, when the plants go dormant, so do the mosquitoes.

-Some are capable of overwintering in a state similar to hibernation while others lay their eggs and die as winter approaches.
+Some are capable of overwintering in a state similar to hibernation while others lay their eggs and die as cold weather approaches.

 Read Also: 14 Bugs Often Mistaken for Mosquitoes